nasser00/Naveen-project/README.md

 Results are autmatically  store at results folder `results`.
 It contain results with noisy data and noise free data .
 It shows the deconvolution perform on 2D siesmic data set and multiple supression on synthetic and real data

 ## Tutorial
-It contains five Demo files , all the Demo file must run in  must be run in `src` directory .
+It contains five Demo files.
+All the Demo files must be run in `src` directory .
-To deploy this project run Demos in present in   file in `src` directory  and make sure that you are in src director

 1)Demo_decon.ipynb:-1D deconvolution problem has performed in this demo on synthetic data